Şivan Perwer

-Şivan Perwer (born İsmail Aygün on 23 December 1955) is a Kurdish poet, writer, musical teacher, singer.
-Perwer fled Turkey in 1976 due to the Kurdish nationalism and political tones of his music and lived for 37 years in continuous exile until his return to Diyarbakir on November 16, 2013.
+Şivan Perwer (born İsmail Aygün on 23 December 1955) is a Kurdish poet, writer, music teacher, and singer.
+Perwer fled Turkey in 1976 due to bans and restrictions imposed on Kurdish music.
+He lived in continuous exile for 37 years, returning to Diyarbakır on 16 November 2013 upon an invitation by the prime minister of Turkey at the time, Recep Tayyip Erdoğan.

 Perwer also holds several honorary doctorates in music.

 Birth and early life

 Şivan (meaning shepherd in Kurdish) Perwer was officially born on 23 December 1955 as İsmail Aygün in Viranşehir, Şanlıurfa.

 Perwer was exposed to Kurdish music at a very young age, which lead him to pursuing his musical career and Kurdish writing that is highly valued in Kurdish music today.

 Biography

 For 25 years, Perwer's songs were banned in Iraq, Syria, and Turkey because they are sung in Kurdish and often cite the oppression against the Kurdish people in the Middle East, most notably Turkey.
 Cassettes of his music were passed along from hand to hand, despite the risk of imprisonment or death. Şivan became famous during the period of Kurdish protests against Iraqi rule at Ankara University in 1972.
 His homemade recordings were smuggled over the border, while thousands of people came to see him perform live.
 Fearing for his life and the welfare of his family and after calls from Turkish authorities demanding his arrest, he fled Turkey and settled in Germany in 1976.
 There, Perwer recorded his first official album of traditional Kurdish songs.

 In 1991, Perwer performed at the "Simple Truth" Live aid concert, alongside Chris de Burgh, Madonna, Rod Stewart, as well as other international artists.
 The proceeds from the concert went to the aid of Şivan Perwer for refugees in Iraqi Kurdistan fleeing the Gulf War and was considered one of the most important humanitarian efforts for the region.
 In 1999, he followed Abdullah Öcalan’s invitation to spend time with him and Mahmoud Baksi in Rome.
 Perwer's music had a strong influence on the PKK (Kurdistan Workers Party, which Öcalan led), since his songs were often about the karker (meaning worker in Kurdish).
 In 2004, Şivan took an initiative for the improvement of culture in society by establishing the Sivan Perwer International Cultural Foundation in Frankfurt, Germany.
 On Tuesday, March 21, 2006, Şivan Perwer was featured on PRI's The World in their Global Hits segment.